Tertiary education in Australia: Post-war (1945-2000)

 However, by this point, the roles of the universities, institutes of technology and the CSIRO had also become blurred.
 Institutes of technology had moved from their traditional role of undergraduate teaching and industry-consulting towards conducting pure and applied research.
 They also had the ability to award degrees through to Doctor of Philosophy (PhD) level.

 For a number of reasons, including clarifying the role of institutes of technology, the Federal Minister for Education of the time (John Dawkins) created the unified national system, which compressed the former three-tier tertiary education system into a two-tier system.
 This required a number of amalgamations and mergers between smaller tertiary institutions, and the option for institutes of technology to become universities.
 As a result of these reforms, institutes of technology disappeared and were replaced by a collection of new universities.
 By the early 1990s, the two-tier tertiary education was in place in Australia – university education and Technical and Further Education (TAFE).
 By the early years of the new millennium, even TAFE colleges were permitted to offer degrees up to bachelor's level.

 The 1980s also saw the establishment of Australia's first private university, Bond University.
 Founded by businessman Alan Bond, this Gold Coast institution was granted its university status by the Queensland government in 1987.
-Bond University now awards diplomas, certificates, bachelor's degrees, masters and doctorates across most disciplines.